top of page

 Yoga teacher, Flexibility and Mobility Coach, Personal Trainer

-I work with yoga teachers and practitioners who may feel stuck or stagnated in their practice and who are looking to go to the next level or improve in a specific area.
+I help yoga teachers and practitioners who feel stuck or stagnated in their practice.

-My aim is to help people move more freely and feel strong physically and mentally.
+My aim is to help you move more freely and feel stronger both inside and out.

 About me